 - Straight Stitch

 - Overcast Stitch (overlock stitch)

 - Decorative Stitches

 - Buttonhole Stitches

-For the majority of your sewing projects, you will just use the straight stitch and zig-zag.
+For the majority of your sewing projects, you will just use 2 of these – the straight stitch and zig-zag stitch.

 If you don’t own a serger (also called an overlocker), the overcast stitch is also useful for finishing raw edges and making your items long-lasting and durable.